Chemistry

 Laboratory Requirements and Equipment

-Many lab assignments will be available from the web site at the start of the session; several will be added through the course of the year.
-Most labs will be associated with specific topics, and you are encouraged to complete the lab and send in the report during during the assignment period.
-You make make arrangements to complete the other labs out of sequence if you have trouble obtaining equipment.
+Most lab assignments will be available from the web site at the start of the session.
+Labs will be associated with specific topics, and you are encouraged to complete the lab and send in the report during during the assignment period.
+You make make arrangements to complete some labs out of sequence if you have trouble obtaining equipment.

 Lab Equipment